akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

 - `class Two` doesn't have `class One` as an instance member anymore,
 - `class Two` now has a pointer member to `class TwoPrivate`.
 It's [forward declared](#fdecl) because we only deal with a pointer,
+- `class Two` has disabled copy constructor and assignment operator in order to [avoid memory leaks and double deletion][reddit].
-- `class TwoPrivate` is instantiated and descroyed along with `class Two` and is accessible via the `TwoPrivate *d` pointer,
+- `class TwoPrivate` is instantiated and destroyed along with `class Two` and is accessible via the `TwoPrivate *d` pointer,
 - `class One` is now an instance member of `class TwoPrivate`, accessible in `class Two` members via `d->m_One`,
 - Consequently the troubling `#include "one.h"` has been moved from the header `two.h` to the implementation `two.cpp` slashing a branch of the inclusion tree.

-There are quire a few benefits from this pattern.
-To name a few,
+There are quite a few benefits from using this pattern.
+To name a few

 - The implementation of the class that uses private implementation doesn't affect the interface at all!
 Members and methods can now be added and removed, and only the `.cpp` implementation file will require recompilation,